SitnicV/Windows-Apps/README.md

 - [Git](https://git-scm.com/) : Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 - [GitHub Desktop](https://desktop.github.com/) : Simple collaboration from your desktop
+- [Sourcetree](https://www.sourcetreeapp.com/) : Simplifies how you interact with your Git repositories so you can focus on coding.
+Visualize and manage your repositories through
+Sourcetree's simple Git GUI.
+- [TortoiseGit ](https://tortoisegit.org) : A Windows Shell Interface to Git and based on TortoiseSVN.
+It's open source and can fully be build with freely available software.

 ### Database Management